Applying to Law School

 The Credential Assembly Service

-The LSAC's Credential Assembly Service (CAS) is a dossier service that compiles your LSAT score report, transcripts, recommendation letters and evaluations into one report that is sent to the law schools to which you are applying.
+The LSAC's Credential Assembly Service (CAS) is a dossier service that compiles your LSAT score report, transcripts, recommendation letters and other materials into one report that is sent to the law schools to which you are applying.
 A report must be purchased for each school to which you apply.
 More information about costs can be found below.

 Participation in the CAS is required by almost all ABA-approved U.S. law schools.
 You should sign up for the CAS at least four weeks before any applications are due.
 It takes the service about two weeks for CAS to process transcripts and letters of recommendation.
 Once you register with the CAS, your account will remain active for five years.